 Major II V I VI Chord Progression 3

-Over the Imaj7 chord a Gmaj7 voicing is being used, which has been “borrowed” from the C Lydian mode, where Gmaj7 is the Vmaj7 chord in that mode.
+Over the Imaj7 chord, a Gmaj7 voicing is being used, which has been “borrowed” from the C Lydian mode.
 This a common substitution for a Imaj7 chord as it provides an F# (#11), which is commonly heard on a tonic chord within a jazz context.

 The VI7 chord also contains two tension notes, the b13 (F) and the #9 (C), the same two tensions used on the V7 chord, and these are resolved back to the Dm7 chord in bar one of the progression, as was the case in the previous example.

 Major II V I VI Chord Progression 4